-When did you first get up?
+When and where did you first hit the streets?

 What inspired you to get up?

 When and how did you come up with the name Mastro?